Skip to main content

 Physical Activity and Thyroid Function

-Regular influences thyroid health through several mechanisms.
+Regular physical activity influences thyroid health through several mechanisms.
 Moderate exercise can enhance thyroid hormone sensitivity at the cellular level, meaning cells respond more efficiently to available T3.
 It also supports metabolic health, improves insulin sensitivity, and reduces systemic inflammation, all of which indirectly benefit thyroid function.

 How Does Exercise Intensity Influence Thyroid Hormone Conversion?